 The biggest cargo people carry these days is debt.
 Borrowing, including the use of credit cards, is habit-forming.
 Once you get caught in the habit, you run the risk of spending more than you can really afford.
 Try to imagine, what if 50% of your monthly income goes to paying your debt repayments?
 Would you be able to save up for your emergency fund or retirement fund?
 Don’t just rely on your KWSP funds or pension funds as your backup.
 When your loan balance begins to rise, it becomes a heavy burden.
 Your possible remedy like many others with the same problem is debt consolidation.

 Debt consolidation is similar to debt restructuring although the two options are different.
-When you’re consolidating debts, you sign new loan documents for a new account.
-The sum total of all your outstanding loans become the principal amount of the fresh loan which is charged with a same interest rate.
+When you are consolidating debts, you sign new loan documents for a new account.
+The total sum of all your outstanding loans becomes the principal amount of the fresh loan which is charged with the same interest rate.
 In simpler terms, it means that you are using the money from your new personal loan to pay off your existing debt.
 To ensure the resulting monthly loan repayment is within the limits of your affordability, the interest rate of the consolidated loan should at least be lower than the average rate of your existing loans.

-1. Conduct due diligence on yourself
+1. Conduct due diligence on yourself (list down your debt)

 Panic will grip you in this situation but you need to remain focused.
 Have you reassessed your actual financial condition and exhausted all possible means?
 Take time to evaluate your ‘actual’ cash flows before coming to a conclusion you need to consolidate your debts.

 Sometimes all you need to do is improve your budget planning.
-Revisit or prepare a new budget list down in detail all funds coming in and out.
+Revisit or prepare a new budget, list down in detail all funds coming in and out.
 Reallocate the budget on some items and earmark excess funds for loan payments.
 In case there is really no room to gain extra after your comprehensive evaluation then you can pursue a debt consolidation plan.

 2. Look for better interest rates

-3. Know the processing costs, fees, and hidden charges
+3. Know the processing costs, fees and hidden charges

 Debt consolidation is an effective tool to help borrowers climb out of the debt quicksand.
 However, there are also downsides when you consolidate debts through a personal loan.